 Hand-Battered Fish & Chips

-What has more than a day’s worth of calories and salt and more sugar than seven Snicker’s Ice Cream Bars?
+What has nearly a day’s worth of calories and two days' worth of salt?
 This sneaky diet-derailing dish.
-Where all that sugar comes from we may never know, but we can tell you this: This is one breakfast that will offer zero benefit to your day.
+Where all that fat and sodium comes from we may never know, but we can tell you this: This is one breakfast that will offer zero benefit to your day.
 Stay far, far away—especially if you’ve been trying to cleanse your body of junk!

 Large Mussels Josephine

 1,698 calories, 120 g fat, 58 g saturated fat, 3 g trans fat, 4,418 mg sodium, 43 g carbs, 2 g fiber, 6 g sugar, 83 g protein